 6. Plan times to be intimate together.

 Sometimes parents of young kids have difficulty finding time for intimacy.
 Don’t be afraid to plan this into your weekly schedule.
-Planned sex is better than no sex, and it’s a way to show commitment to this area of your marriage during a busy season.
+Planned sex is better than no sex, It might be a good idea to add some extra spicy into the bedroom as well when scheduling sex.
+If you’re interested, Find everything you need for free at tubev web source to get some ideas as to how you could change things up and it’s a way to show commitment to this area of your marriage during a busy season.

 7. Carve out space to read the Bible and pray together.